dongquoctoan/MTA_Lighting_CyberSecurity/README.md

 # Extension
 In folder Extension <br>
 You need add this folder to browser to use <br>
-Use HTML,CSS,JS to build interface for client
+Use HTML,CSS,JS to build interface for client<br>
+#Build Model
+In Detecting URL Phishing.inpynb